 From our yard in Woodstock, IL, we offer organic hardwood mulch in four color-texture combinations.
 We understand how important purity is to any yard’s foundation, and we know that our mulch doesn’t just protect your existing plants.
 It provides an opportunity to cultivate new ones, elevating your home’s curb appeal and possibly allowing you to grow some of your own food.

-If you have a yard, garden or flower bed that seems like the perfect home for our premium mulch, we’d be happy to provide recommendations.
+We’d be happy to provide recommendations if you have a yard, garden, or flower bed that seems like the perfect home for our premium mulch.
 We sell our mulch by the cubic yard.
-If you don’t want to deal with geometry and conversions, you can use our calculator to find out how much to order.
-For more information, please browse the rest of our site or call us at 815-337-1451.
+You can use our calculator to find out how much to order.